Language selection

 Accessible Standards Canada has adopted “CAN/ASC - EN 301 549:2024 Accessibility requirements for ICT products and services (EN 301 549:2021, IDT) as a published National Standard of Canada.
 As an official standard of the Government of Canada, it is approved for use throughout the country.”
 This standard is not yet mandatory for the GC.

-Incorporate the EN 301 549 (2021) as a best practice
+Incorporate the latest version of the EN 301 549 as a best practice

 Refer to Where to find help and resources for assistance.